Bill Armstrong Season 2022-23

-Bill Armstrong, who has been a part of SEC coaching staffs for some 15 years, enters his fifth year overall and second season as the Associate Head Coach on Will Wade’s staff at LSU.
+Bill Armstrong, who has been a part of SEC coaching staffs for some 15 years, served at LSU for five seasons, the last two as the Associate Head Coach on Will Wade’s staff at LSU.

 Prior to coming to LSU at the start of the 2017-18 season, Armstrong served six years as an assistant coach for Ole Miss along with five previous seasons as the Rebels’ Coordinator of Basketball Operations.

-Armstrong has been part of LSU teams that have gone to three post-season tournaments (minus the 2020 pandemic year), including a Sweet 16 NCAA appearance in 2019 and a second round NCAA game in 2021.
-He has been part of multiple top 10 recruiting classes for LSU in his time in Baton Rouge and been part of a staff that in the last three seasons has won 39 regular-season SEC games, more than any other team in the Southeastern Conference over that time.
+Armstrong was a part of LSU teams that went to three post-season tournaments (minus the 2020 pandemic year), including a Sweet 16 NCAA appearance in 2019 and a second round NCAA game in 2021.
+He was part of multiple top 10 recruiting classes for LSU in his time in Baton Rouge and part of a staff that in the last four seasons won 48 regular-season SEC games.

-Armstrong has also been involved in the recruiting of another stellar class for the upcoming season in five-star center Efton Reid and four-star guard Brandon Murry, along with Jerrell Colbert and Alex Fudge.
+Armstrong was also involved in the recruiting of another stellar class for the 2021-22 season in five-star center Efton Reid and four-star guard Brandon Murry, along with Jerrell Colbert and Alex Fudge.
 The Tigers also used the transfer portal to bring in proven players like Xavier Pinson, Tari Eason and Adam Miller.

-In his four seasons, the Tigers have posted 86 total wins.
+In his five seasons, the Tigers have posted 108 total wins.
 The 2019 SEC regular season title team was led by point guard Tremont Waters, who earned first-team All-SEC honors and junior Skylar Mays who was a second team selection.
 In 2020, senior Skylar Mays was named first-team All-SEC and CoSIDA Academic All-America of the Year.